 LILIYA KADNIKOVA-JOSEPH, having immigrated as a foreign student from Russia 10 years ago, can relate to the struggles of being a newcomer to the US.
 Liliya is passionate about helping individuals discover their full potential and follow their goals in life.
 With a Masters in Geography/Ecology from Baltic Federal University (Russia) and a Bachelors in Behavioral and Social Studies from East-West University in Chicago, IL, Liliya’s strongest interest is in learning about new cultures and languages.
 In the past she has contributed as a volunteer to several fine resettlement and ESL organizations in Saint Louis and Chicago, and is currently in charge of coordinating the Citizenship Program and Human Resources department at Bi-Lingual International.

 ELI HOXHA was born in Albania and immigrated to the United States with her family in 1997.
 She graduated from Saint Louis University with her Bachelors in Social Work.
 Her admiration and genuine love for the elderly population makes it very exciting for her to be a part of the Bilingual team.
-Eli has served as the Senior Center Coordinator and Administrative Assistant at BIAS.
+Eli serves as the Senior Center Coordinator and Operations Manager at Bilingual International.
 Most recently, she secured Department of Justice accreditation, allowing her to represent agency clients at USCIS.